cygbbhx/YaiBawi/README.md

 ### 2. Install Dependencies
 We follow the setup from [ByteTrack](https://github.com/ifzhang/ByteTrack?tab=readme-ov-file#installation).

+### 3. Downloading pretrained weights
+You can download our pretrained detector and LSTM motion model from [here](https://drive.google.com/drive/folders/1mYFg55ixbBfcScTTSInAUR-AGmSjbriX?usp=sharing).
+Make sure you put the weights in `pretrained/` folder.

 ## Running Tracking
 To run tracking, use the following command:
 ```bash